 - Funds programs for K-12 projects and residencies in the state’s schools

-- Leads the Poetry Out Loud program in the state
+- Leads the National Endowment for the Arts Poetry Out Loud: National Recitation Contest in the state

 - Presents professional development workshops for teachers and teaching artists

 - Provides resources such as arts education advocacy kits, research findings, and information on funding opportunities